Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-The ADF Viewer component allows providing custom entries for the `More` menu button on the toolbar.
+The ADF Viewer component allows you to provide custom entries for the `More` menu button on the toolbar.
-The ACA provides an extension point for this menu that you can utilise to populate custom menu items:
+The ACA provides an extension point for this menu that you can utilize to populate custom menu items:

 ```json
 {